ProgrammingOrca05/ProgrammingOrca05/README.md

 `Computer Science & AI`
 <br>

-I'm currently specializing in Artificial Intelligence, and I’m building my knowledge of the digital world one step at a time.
+I'm a computer science student, currently specializing in Artificial Intelligence, and I’m building my knowledge of the digital world one step at a time.
 I love understanding the core of things, not just the surface; so I often try to build apps from scratch whenever possible.
 I'm always looking to expand my skills, and recently I've developed a deep interest in Computer Vision and Computer Graphics.
 I might also start posting tech-related videos on my YouTube channel soon:
 <a src="https://www.youtube.com/@Orca_2000" style="color:rgb(0,78,149);">Orca</a>; so stay tuned!🌊